 Now that we know disease is a downstream effect of microbiome-related problems, it puts veterinarians, who often serve as “firefighters” in their daily practice, says Latson, in a better position to stave off issues altogether.

-As the libraries build, population scientists and epidemiologists—who investigate the reasons why disease occurs within populations (in this case, dogs and cats)—and their computers can determine what specific variations in the microbiome create risk for certain health problems.
+Here’s how: Researchers are building gut microbiome libraries using fecal samples from thousands of pets.
+As the libraries are built, population scientists and epidemiologists—who investigate the reasons why disease occurs within populations (in this case, dogs and cats)—and their computers can determine what specific variations in the microbiome create risk for certain health problems.

 “Now we’re starting to talk about preventative medicine, not reactive medicine,” Latson says.
-That’s exciting.”
+“That’s exciting.”

-Aiming for gut health and balance used to involve a whole lot of art along with science, but as microbiome research progresses, innovators in the animal health industry like the FullBucket team are equipping veterinarians with the correct prebiotic and probiotic supplements to effect real change in their patients.
+Aiming for gut health and balance used to involve a whole lot of art along with science, but as microbiome research progresses, innovators in the animal health industry, like the FullBucket team, are equipping veterinarians with the correct prebiotic and probiotic supplements to effect real change in their patients.